-If VSTA wizards are not displayed although the settings are correct, set entry LOADED = to 1 in area [VSTA].
+If VSTA wizards are not displayed even though the settings are correct, set the LOADED= entry in the [VSTA] section to 1.

 5.3 Engineering of the project

 The properties of the TUTORIAL project are displayed in the properties window and can be changed here.